-The history of adaptogenes, discovered by Israel Brechman, follows the theoretical-medical concept of stress , whose exponent was Janos (Hans) Selye .
+The history of adaptogenes discovered by Israel Brechman follows the theoretical and medical concept of stress , whose exponent was Janos (Hans) Selye .
 Before I go on, I will ask - have you ever heard the term " theoretical medicine "?
 Because I did not meet him in my childhood in any medical book, or later in my studies of physiology at the UK.
-Theoretical biology is a legitimate science that lectures on the UK and theoretical physics is the everyday concept ...
+Theoretical biology is a legitimate science that lectures on the UK, and theoretical physics is the everyday concept ...

 Theoretical Counter Practical Science

-Fortunately, my task is to reject the definition of science, but common sense tells me that "the most science" is physics, then biology and then medicine.
+Luckily, my task is to reject the definition of science, but the good common sense tells me that "the most science" is physics, then biology and then medicine.
 Furthermore, intuition tells me that theoretical physics is the true physics, while experimental physics is her maid (though honored).
-It seems, therefore, that the typical science, which physics undoubtedly is, needs theory, is based on it.
+So it seems that the science that physics is undoubtedly the theory needs, or is based on.

 If I do not have common sense in biology, I will hear that theoretical biology is an exotic but recognized discipline.
-It's like an image of a distracted professor - on the one hand, a little "useless", on the other hand, offering profound insights that would allow biologists once and for all to conquer the giant physicists who are publishing in biological journals and who have mastered us in our own field.
-Biology would like to base itself on its own theory beyond physical chemistry, but it has not been successful in practice - despite the heroic efforts of Wilson, Prigozins and Žabotinsky.
+It's like an image of a distracted professor - on the one hand, a little "useless", on the other hand, offering profound insights that would give biologists the opportunity to topple the giant physicists who are publishing in biological journals and who have mastered our own field.
+Biology would like to be based on its own theory beyond physical chemistry, but it has not been successful in practice - despite the heroic efforts of Wilson, Prigozins and Žabotinsky.

 However, the peer review of medicine will be quite negative.
-I can hear that theoretical medicine is a puffy term, an exotic discipline, at best some kind of introduction to medicine, that every particular illness has a specific aetiology and therapy, that the true theory of medicine is molecular medicine, that cheering attracts laziness and charlatans ...
-Moreover my intuition It seems that one day - sometimes from the 1930s to the 1960s - theoretical medicine was viewed more seriously, whereas today theoreticians are more concerned with the lack of interest, which is a reflection of the declining interest in science in general, which is a reflection ...
-But I would already be getting into the field of finance and it does not belong here.
-In order to find out what other people think about theoretical medicine, I wrote the words "theoretical medicine" into the search engine after writing this paragraph.
+I hear that theoretical medicine is a puffy concept, exotic discipline, at best some kind of introduction to medicine, that every particular illness has a specific aetiology and therapy, that the true theory of medicine is molecular medicine, that cheering attracts laziness and charlatans ...
+Moreover my intuition it seems that one day - sometimes from the 1930s to the 1960s - theoretical medicine was viewed more seriously, whereas today theoreticians are more concerned with the lack of interest that reflects the declining interest in science in general, which is a reflection ... but I would already be getting into the field of money and that does not belong here.
+In order to find out what others think about theoretical medicine, I copied the words "theoretical medicine" into the search engine after writing this paragraph.
 Snippets from results:

-- "For example, while theoretical medicine is trying to figure out the causes of health and illness, practical medicine simply tries to keep people healthy."
+- "For example, while theoretical medicine seeks to address the causes of health and illness, practical medicine simply tries to keep people healthy."

 - Or: "Theoretical Medicine = Biomedicine" (read: theoretical medicine does not exist)

-- One professor (Mikuláš Popovič, born 1941, Mukachevo) has a theoretical medicine among his specialties.
+- One professor (Mikuláš Popovič, born in 1941, Mukachevo) has a theoretical medicine among his specialties.

 Einstein in medicine is not welcome?

-It was Weissman's article, which brought me to the parallel between Sely and Albert Einstein.
-Weissman fervently reveals what is happening in respectable resources ( ) We do not always know - that Selye has prevented Stress and Strains of Homeostasis (1935) from stressing at least a year, while Selye's flagship publication, "A syndrome produced by various nocuous agents," Discovered in Nature one year later.
+It was just the Weissman article, which brought me to the parallel between Sely and Albert Einstein.
+Weissman eagerly betrays what is in respectable sources ( ) does not always we learn - namely that Selye prevented the word stress for at least a year Walter B. Cannon ( Stresses and Strains of Homeostasis , 1935), while Selye's flagship publication "A syndrome produced by various nocuous agents " (syndrome induced by various harmful agents) appeared in Natureup to a year later.
 It also points to older experiments dealing with corticosteroids in stressful situations.
 It made me think.
 Even with Einstein, one could point to the previously known Lorentz transformation - that the discovery was already "hanging in the air".
-But he had to come up with a genius to make it a coherent theory.
-After all, Konrad Lorenzo, the envy, blame the fact that his imprinting at the house does not tell the peasants anything new and Isaac Newton that the apples fell long before gravity laws ...
+But a genius had to come to make it a coherent theory.
+After all, Konrad Lorenz's envious criminals claim that his imprinting at the house does not tell the peasants anything new and Isaac Newton that apples fell long before gravity laws ...

 The theorists blame yourself for self-promotion

 In his life, Selye wrote more than 1,500 papers and scientific reviews, roughly the same as his countryman Pál Erdös, the most productive mathematician of all time.
 Why so much?
 Was it just for self-realization, how does Weissman suspect?
 I think it was an effort to grasp hard to grasp.
 He faced a similar problem as Doc.
-Anton Markos , who in his lectures on theoretical biology continues to repeat the same words and reads thousands of pages , although he is trying to single-genate the gene and get rid of the slogan that "the gene is a nucleotide sequence in DNA."
+Anton Markos , who in his lectures on theoretical biology still repeats the same words, and recommends reading thousands of pages , even though he is trying to single-digitize the gene and get rid of the slogan that "the gene is a nucleotide sequence in DNA."

 Jánosz / Hans Selye was a productive experimentator.
-In rats exposed to various stressors, in addition to a specific response, the non-specific general response syndrome (Selye's own induction) showed: adrenal enlargement, lymph node enlargement, thymus reduction, and hormonal changes.
+In rats exposed to various stressors, in addition to a specific response, the non-specific general response syndrome (Selye's own induction) showed adrenal enlargement, lymph node enlargement, thymus reduction, and hormonal changes.
 He has developed a systematic classification of steroid hormones for corticosteroids (adrenal hormones), androgens and estrogens.
-He introduced the term glucocorticoid and described the anti-inflammatory effect of corticoids several years before this fact was clinically confirmed ( Szabo2012lhs ).
-However, I do not consider Selye's greatest contribution to the introduction of new words or to the research of specific hormones, but to the theory of stress and health that Selye calls a unified theory of medicine in his publications and which practitioners still ignore more or less.
+He introduced the term glucocorticoid and described the anti-inflammatory effect of corticoids several years before this fact was clinically confirmed ( Szabo2012lhs).
+However, I do not consider the introduction of new words, nor the research of specific hormones, as Selye's greatest contribution, but the theory of stress and health that Selye describes in his publications as a unified theory of medicine and which practitioners still ignore more and more today.

 Nobello outside the bowl

 I do not know if the Nobel Prize is - as Feynman said - the second mistake of Alfred Nobel, but at least sometimes there are slaves.
-And I am not talking about the ridiculous price of peace for the European Commission (!), But mainly about the fact that the Nobel Committee did not dare give Einstein the theory of relativity - it was considered a "more practical" photoelectric phenomenon.
+And I am not talking about the ridiculous price of peace for the European Commission (!), But mainly about the fact that the Nobel Committee has not dared give Einstein the theory of relativity - it has got it for a "more practical" photoelectric phenomenon.
 Likewise, Jánosz / Hans Selye never had the chance to get a nobel for a unified theory of medicine, just as it could not be given to genius Erdös for mathematics ...
 He had the chance to get it for the glucocorticoids he discovered and named.
 However, when the price for glucocorticoids was awarded in the 1950s, Selye was not on the list.
 Selye was then nominated for a nobel nine more times - unsuccessfully every time.
 We just live on a planet where the most prestigious scientific prize for theoretical work is not awarded.

 Theoretical medicine is missing today